-All applications to the graduate programs are submitted online at www.nova.edu/info-apply/index.html.
+All applications to the graduate programs are submitted online at nova.edu/info-apply.
 Prospective graduate students must select Halmos College of Natural Sciences to apply for the M.P.S.
 The fee for each graduate application is \$50.

-ADMISSIONS REQUIREMENTS
+ADMISSION REQUIREMENTS

-The following items are required for admissions into the M.P.S.
+The following items are required for admission into the M.P.S.

-Applicants must have a Baccalaureate from an accredited academic institution and at least 15 credits in the natural sciences that include course prerequisites as well as the following requirements.
+Applicants must have a Baccalaureate from an accredited academic institution and have successfully completed at least 15 credits in the natural sciences that include course prerequisites as well as the following requirements.